MihirSachdeva/pesticide-dev/README.md

 # Pesticide

-## A clean and feature-rich project-management and bug-tracking app.
+## A project-management and bug-tracking app.

 Backend written in [Django](https://www.djangoproject.com), with [DjangoREST](https://www.django-rest-framework.org) for APIs.